Dropless IV Free

 Traditionally, sedation medications for ocular surgery have been administered intravenously, which requires IV medications and supplies.
 Not only are IV needles a nuisance for our patients, but this can also sometimes cause delays and disruptions in the operating room.
 Amazingly, Drs.
-Tyson and Holzinger have found an alternative and now offer IV free Cataract Surgery!
+Tyson, Williams and Ali have found an alternative and now offer IV Free Cataract Surgery!
 Now our cataract patients can remain completely anxiety free.
 Not only do they not need to take drops after surgery, but they are no longer being stuck with any IV needles.